 Open notes can be a tremendous resource for those who help manage the care of others nearby or from a distance.
 You’ll find evidence here for doctors, nurses and other health care professionals.

-Family and friends often play a pivotal role as caregivers or care partners, managing the health needs of those who are more vulnerable, including organizing medical appointments and tasks and communicating with clinicians.
-The need for clinicians to more effectively engage with these individuals has been well documented by the AARP, the New York Times and the recent National Academies of Sciences, Engineering and Medicine (NASEM) report, Families Caring for an Aging American.
-Fully transparent, online patient portals that include clinicians’ notes can help both patients and their care partners enormously in accessing health information and participating more actively in care.
+Family and friends often play a pivotal role as caregivers or care partners, managing the health needs of those who are more vulnerable, including organizing medical appointments and tasks and communicating with health care professionals.
+The need for clinicians to engage more effectively with these individuals has been well documented by the AARP, the New York Times and the recent National Academies of Sciences, Engineering and Medicine (NASEM) report, Families Caring for an Aging American.
+Fully transparent, online patient portals that include your notes can help both patients and their care partners enormously in accessing health information and participating more actively in care.

 - Patients of all ages share access to their patient portal account.